aka: Cane Sword

 - In one of the Father Brown stories, the solution hinges upon the murderer using a sword cane.

-- Doctor Talos in The Book of the New Sun turns out to be armed with one of these.
+- Doctor Talos in Gene Wolfe's Book of the New Sun turns out to be armed with one of these.

 - The Eighth Doctor Adventure novel The Slow Empire has The Doctor discover that the question-mark umbrella he carried in his previous incarnation contained a sword which had never been used.
 Presumably because The Seventh Doctor was Crazy-Prepared enough not to have to resort to swordplay.